Kadriorg Palace

 Kadriorg Palace (Kadrioru loss, Schloss Katharinental) is an 18th-century Petrine Baroque palace in Kadriorg, Tallinn, the capital of Estonia.
-Both the Estonian and the German name for the palace means "Catherine's valley".
+Both the Estonian and the German names for the palace mean "Catherine's valley".
 It was built in 1718–1725 to Nicola Michetti's designs by Gaetano Chiaveri and Mikhail Zemtsov.
 The palace currently houses the Kadriorg Art Museum, a branch of the Art Museum of Estonia, displaying foreign art from the 16th to 20th centuries.
-The building of the Kumu branch of the museum, showing Estonian art from the 18th century onwards is located nearby in the Kadriorg Park.
+The building of the Kumu branch of the museum, showing Estonian art from the 18th century onwards, is located nearby in the Kadriorg Park.

 Construction

 After the successful 1710 siege of Reval (Tallinn) during the Great Northern War, Czar Peter the Great of Russia bought a small manor house at Laksberg (Lasnamäe) for his wife Catherine.
 Plans for a larger palace in the area were developed soon afterwards and construction of a new palace, in what is now Kadriorg, was started on 25 July 1718.
 The construction of the main building of the palace was completed by 1725.
 Peter the Great and Catherine visited the unfinished residence on several occasions, but after his death in 1725 Catherine showed no interest in the seaside property.
 The great hall with Catherine's initials and profuse stucco decor (attributed to Heinrich von Bergen) survives, while many other interiors have been altered.

 The gardener Ilya Surmin was responsible for the flower garden with two fountains and the so-called mirage garden on several levels.
 The layout of the park shares similarities with that of the palace of Peter the Great in Strelna.